arista-eosplus/ztpserver/docs/tips.rst

 Script
 ^^^^^^

-Go to the ZTPS directory where you previously cloned the GitHub repository in order to pull the latest code and execute:
+Go to the ZTPServer directory where you previously cloned the GitHub repository in order to pull the latest code and execute:
     ``./utils/refresh_ztps [-b <branch>] [-f <path>]``

     * <branch> can be any branch name in the Git repo.
 Typically this will be one of: